DeannaCarina/CI-MP-1/readme-files/FEATURES.md

 <hr>

 # Features
 The main features to be implemented in the website were determined in the Strategy plane of the UX section.
-Below is the table as a summary of the user storiesl which user stories we are able to implement and which we are not (due to time contraints and developer knowledge limitations).
+Below is the table as a summary of which user stories we are able to implement and which we are not (due to time contraints and developer knowledge limitations) this can also be found <a href="UX.md#Strategy"><strong>HERE</strong></a>.

 <table style="font-size: small;">
     <tr>